Who's Who - Governors

-Mrs A A Blackie
+Mrs A Blackie

 Parent Governor (Vice Chair)

-Mr M M Frame
+Mr M Frame

-I have been Head Teacher for Stuart Road Primary for ten years in September.
+I have been Head Teacher for Stuart Road Primary for twelve years in September.
 Prior to this I have worked in schools in Cornwall and Yorkshire.
 Teaching is my second profession having previously worked as a staff nurse in Yorkshire.
-I am married with one son, who has just followed me into the teaching profession.
+I am married with one son, who has also followed me into the teaching profession.
 In my down time I enjoy cycling, golf, fishing and concerts/music.
 Being a governor in the school allows me to work with like minded people who work hard to support and develop the children in our care.

-Mrs S S Blake
+Mrs S Blake

 I grew up in Plympton and attended local schools.
 I had a number of jobs before I left school including working in a 'chippy' and in Woolworths.
 I live in Plymouth with my family and my children will be attending schools in Plymouth soon.
 Stuart Road is my third teaching job having previously worked at Pennycross and St Edward's.
 I have been lucky that I have pursued my passion of literacy in each job and I absolutely love reading, films and Art.
 I also enjoy live music and try to attend concerts when I am able.

 Mr G Blake